theevo/CategorySwiper/Discovery-tree.md

 [^18]: Dave DeLong's Swift Package: [Time](https://github.com/davedelong/time)
 [^19]: Discovered a strange case in CategoriesSelectorView.
 (This likelihood of this happening is small, but it bugs me).
 "Uncategorized" is the category name given to a transaction when its `category_id` is nil.
 If a Transaction has a non-nil `category_id`, what if it doesn't match against list of categories?
 "Uncategorized" would be wrong, because it is categorized; we just can't find it's category in our category list.
 "No matching Category" is one way to describe this scenario.
 My problem here is I can't tell if the nil selectedCategory was passed in the first place or written there because it wasn't found during the `find()`.
 The ugly way to do it is to `find()` again before returning the string name.
 Rather than say "No matching Category", I will suffix the CardViewModel's category name with "❌🔎"
 [^20]: Refactor: rather than selectedCategoryName run another `find()`, I could have `find()` return a placeholder Category with the name "\(card.categoryName) ❌🔎"
+[^21]: If a date range is not specified for a GET request of all transactions, the server will process the request with the current month.
+Does the response contain the date range?
+Honestly, I'm expressing laziness at the idea of implementing a date range UI.
+It seems inevitable. 😮‍💨 Answer: it does not. `httpResponse.url = Optional(https://dev.lunchmoney.app/v1/transactions?status=uncleared)`